pu2clr/RDA5807/README.md

 ## Preface

-The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
-This device requires very few external components if compared with other similar devices.
-It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
-The PU2CLR RDA5807 Arduino Library was developed to take the most functionalities of this device.
-Knowing the functioning aspects of this receiver and sharing this knowledge were the main motivation for the development of this library.
-Currently, this library has more than 80 functions implemented.
-I hope this work will be useful for electronics experimenters and hobbyists.
+The RDA5807 is an FM DSP integrated circuit receiver that operates in the 50 to 115MHz range and includes support for a low-noise amplifier.
+This device requires fewer external components compared to other similar products and offers features such as RDS/RBDS functionalities, direct auto gain control (AGC), and real-time adaptive noise cancellation.
+The PU2CLR RDA5807 Arduino Library was developed to maximize the functionalities of this device.
+The primary motivations for developing this library were to understand the operational aspects of this receiver and to share this knowledge.
+Currently, the library has over 80 functions implemented.
+I hope this work will prove useful to electronics experimenters and hobbyists.

-This documentation exposes the understanding of the author of this library about the functioning of the IC RDA5807 family.
-That said, it is possible that some information is not correct.
-If you find any wrong or inaccurate information, please let me know.
+This documentation reflects the author's understanding of the IC RDA5807 family's operation.
+With that said, there may be inaccuracies or incorrect information.
+If you find any errors, please bring them to my attention.

 Please, check the [API Documentation](https://pu2clr.github.io/RDA5807/extras/apidoc/html/) for more details.